 During the identification process it may be necessary for a student to be referred to a specialist.
-Within the three LInK Departments at Kings' Education, we have a team of specialists who offer support in Teaching and Learning, Curriculum Adaptations and Modifications, Speech and Language, Dyslexia, Autism, Social and Emotional Communication, Attachment, Makaton, ADHD, Behaviour Analysis, Wellbeing and English as a Second Language, whose expertise may be accessed on a needs basis.
+Within the three LInk Departments at Kings' Education, we have a team of specialists who are able to offer support in Teaching and Learning, Curriculum Adaptations and Modifications, Speech and Language, Dyslexia, Autism, Social and Emotional Communication, Attachment, Makaton, ADHD, Behaviour Analysis, Wellbeing and English as a Second Language, whose expertise may be accessed on a needs basis.

-Kings' Education's Speech and Language provision will allow for an observation and/or assessment free of charge to the parents, on a needs basis as agreed by the team around the child.
+Kings' Education's Speech and Language provision will allow for observation and/or assessment on a needs basis as agreed by the team around the child.
 Students will be prioritised in accordance with immediate need.
-Occasionally, this might require the Inclusion Leader to refer externally.
+Occasionally, this might require the Inclusion Leader to referexternally.

-Referral to any in-school specialist is carried out by the Inclusion LInK by following the Pathway.
+Referral to any in-school specialist will go through the Inclusion department.

 A referral to the Specialist could typically include: